Joseph-Alp/Chem-308-Portfolio/Master.md

-# Viewing Functions Through Linear Algebra
+# Viewing Quantum Functions Through Linear Algebra

 A large portion of this course uses vectors to describe the quantum states that exist within a system.